external-facing

 Auto

-Foundations of a Platform Library
+Foundations of a platform library

-Foundations of a Platform Library
+Foundations of a platform library

 We started building our library components for the account opening space.
 We audited existing designs in each line of business to identify components based off of frequency, structure, and content similarities (the opportunity for standardization can be seen from the designs to the left!).
 Once components were identified, we worked together to gather requirements and create components in both Figma and React.